 A motion graphic usually denotes a video with animation and a voiceover and/or accompanying captions, although it can also refer to smaller-scale content like that Casper animated GIF from earlier.

-Google Chrome’s official YouTube page includes a substantial library of motion graphics for explaining often complex, technically dense topics such as password management and the creation of administrator roles.
+Google Chrome’s official YouTube page includes a substantial library of motion graphics for often explaining complex, technically dense topics such as password management and the creation of administrator roles.
 Here’s one of their password management examples:

 3. Marketing Graphic Design